 Hook Punch – Tyson’s devastating leaping left hook was no surprise.
 Every opponent knew to expect it, yet it still created the most knockouts, because they didn’t know exactly when it would come during the fight.
 And when it did, it was game over.
 Doesn’t this sound like what could happen when the market suddenly takes a drastic downturn?
 We experienced a bear market in 2022, but nothing like what happened in 2008, the loss of 30, 40 and 50% of retirement accounts left many people in financial ruin.
 And here’s the thing, we know another market drop will come.
 We just don’t know when or how long they will last.

 It's easy to show huge gains in a bull market.
 And investors often are tempted to chase the largest gains.
 But what's really important is how an investment portfolio performs when the market drops.
-Market downturns are where the flaws are revealed in the portfolios of those that are currently show-boating huge gains.”
+Market downturns are where the flaws are revealed in the portfolios of those that brag about huge gains in a boom economy.

 In 2007, many people had a financial plan.
 It was working great for them until the knockout punch of 2008 hit.
 It’s important for a plan to account for the potential of such an event in the future.

 With all the hype in advertising and every investor and investment professional referring to their version of a financial plan it’s important to remember one crucial thing: Not all financial plans are created equal.

 Some financial plans consist of an outdated formula based upon age.
 This simplistic approach states that you subtract your age from 100 and that’s the percentage of stocks you should have in your portfolio.
 Other plans are based upon past growth rates.
 Finally, you have people that base their plan on a guaranteed rate of return from a pension or annuity.